Van Zandt County License Hearing Guide

 After Criminal Case Concludes

-• Fees: Check the Texas DPS website for current reinstatement fee amounts.
+• Fees: Contact the Texas DPS for the current reinstatement fee amount.

 Van Zandt County DMV Offices